How can school and college leaders successfully embed a coaching culture across an organisation?

 The culture in school is vital in developing and maintaining high standards.
 Frequent coaching conversations with staff and students are vital in ensuring that long-term, sustainable improvements can be achieved…

 At the root of all the practice and the action research I have conducted in education over the last 30 years, teachers need deep and meaningful conversations with colleagues in order to improve their thinking and performance.

 Coaching gets a bad reputation in schools because it is often implemented poorly and used (only) with teachers who are (supposedly) under-performing more often than those who wish to develop further.
-Add into the mix a busy working environment which is time-poor and under significant pressure, plus reducing budgets, you can see why coaching is very difficult for leaders to implement across an organisation.
+Add into the mix a busy working environment that is time-poor and under significant pressure, plus reducing budgets, you can see why coaching is very difficult for leaders to implement across an organisation.

-Over the last 15 years, I have been developing teaching and learning across whole school organisations and in the last four years, helping other schools to kickstart and embed a coaching culture.
+Over the last 15 years, I have been developing teaching and learning across whole school organisations and in the last four years, helping other schools and colleges to kickstart and embed a coaching culture.
 This short 3-minute video offers a 10-point summary of timelines; all resources are available on the website.